dirigible-io/dirigible-io.github.io/help/getting_started.md

 ### Preamble

-This guide provides the information of how to setup an Eclipse Dirigible instance, how to use it to build your very first "hello-world.js" service and the references section pointing to the documentation with more detailed technical details for the different aspects of the platform and its components and capabilities.
+This guide explains how to setup an Eclipse Dirigible instance and how to use it to build your very first "hello-world.js" service.
+The references section below points to the documentation with more technical details for the different aspects of the platform and its components and capabilities.

 ### Setup

 ##### Get the binary

 * In case you want to use a prebuild package, you can get the one built for your environment from the [downloads](https://download.eclipse.org/dirigible) section.
-* To build Eclipse Dirigible from sources by yourself, just follow the instructions at the [README](https://github.com/eclipse/dirigible/blob/master/README.md#build).
+* To build Eclipse Dirigible from sources by yourself, just follow the instructions in the [README](https://github.com/eclipse/dirigible/blob/master/README.md#build).

 ##### Choose the environment